DoTheEvo/veeam-prometheus-grafana/README.md

 **WORK IN PROGRESS**

-FUck, gonna have to learn more on backup sessions types - `windows agen policy` vs `windows agent backup`
+FUck, gonna have to learn more on backup sessions types - `windows agent policy` vs `windows agent backup`

 cuz what [can happen](https://i.imgur.com/xuIPQaT.png) is that last session job returned info is on that short little policy shit and the actual backup can be failing and dashboard would be unaware.<br>
-One way to never deal with this is picking Managed by backup server instead of Managed by agent...
+Still learning that all non-nas and non-vms backups are agent based.
+No matter if server or agent decides, theres still an agent.

 ---------------

 # Purpose

-Centralized monitoring dashboard for Veeam B&R community edition backup jobs.
+Centralized **monitoring dashboard** for Veeam B&R community edition backups.<br>

 * [Veeam Backup & Replication Community Edition]( https://www.veeam.com/virtual-machine-backup-solution-free.html)
 * [Prometheus](https://prometheus.io/)
 * [Grafana](https://grafana.com/)

-A powershell script periodicly runs on machines running Veeam, gathering information about the backup-jobs using Get-VBRJob cmdlet.
+A **powershell script** periodically runs on machines running VBR, gathering information about the backup-jobs using powershell **cmdlets**.
-This info gets pushed to a prometheus pushgateway, where it get scraped in to prometheus.
-Grafana dashboard then visualizes the gathered information.
+This info gets pushed to a **prometheus pushgateway**, where it get scraped in to prometheus.
+Grafana **dashboard** then visualizes the gathered information.

 ![dashboard_pic](https://i.imgur.com/hek3Y7D.png)

-# Overview

-Components

-* machines running Veeam B&R
-* scheduled task running powershell script on these machines<br>
-  this script is likely the weakest link, the least reliable component of the setup
-* a dockerhost running containers:
-  * promethus
-  * pushgateway
-  * grafana
-  * alertmanager ... to-do
+# Basic info on Veeam Backup & Replication

+There are several types of jobs in VBR

+* Virtual Machine backup - Hyper-V / Vmware
+* File Backup - for network shares
+* Agent Backup - for physical windows machine
+  * Managed by a server (agent still does the work)
+  * Managed by an agent

+To gather data with powershell `Get-VBRJob` works, but since v10 of VBR the developers dont want people to use it for agent base backups.<br>
+For those the `Get-VBRComputerBackupJob` should be used.

+Get-VBRJob
+Get-VBRComputerBackupJob
+Get-VBRNASBackup

+$jobs = Get-VBRJob -WarningAction SilentlyContinue | where {$_.BackupPlatform.Platform -ne 'ELinuxPhysical' -and $_.BackupPlatform.Platform -ne 'EEndPoint'}

 <details>
 <summary><h1>Prometheus and Grafana Setup</h1></summary>